Instantiation And Initialization Order of Classes in C# and Unity

 In this paragraph, I will explain what is normally happening in C# and in the next what is happening in C# scripts being used in the Unity environment.

 As we have seen, static fields are the first to get initialized.
-Even if we don’t have an object of our type, the first time we try to access a static field or method, its static fields will get initialized, and then its static constructor will run.
+Even if we don’t have an object of our type, sometime before the first time we try to access a static field or method, its static fields will get initialized, and then its static constructor will run.

 The static fields will first have their default value, which for all fields is their area in memory filled with zeros, and then will get the value we want to initialize them with, in the order they are declared.